Reshuffle an opportunity for 4G ministers to work together in new capacities: PM Lee

 The changes include Trade and Industry Minister Chan Chun Sing moving to the Education Ministry, Transport Minister Ong Ye Kung taking over the Health Ministry, and Education Minister Lawrence Wong succeeding Deputy Prime Minister Heng Swee Keat as Finance Minister.

-Mr Lee was also asked why most 3G leaders were not affected by the reshuffle, with the exception of Health Minister Gan Kim Yong, who will move to head the Trade and Industry Ministry.
+PM Lee was also asked why most of the third-generation (3G) leaders were not affected by the reshuffle, with the exception of Health Minister Gan Kim Yong, who will move to head the Trade and Industry Ministry.

 "The ministers who needed to be moved have been moved, and the numbers are not small," he replied.